Master Program in Information and Communication Technology at Chalmers

 Let us dig a bit deeper into ICT: what are the current challenges—the ones you will most likely encounter during your professional life?
 Let me highlight six technologies around which most challenges, but also opportunities lie:

 - Artificial intelligence: how to make AI replace humans in certain tasks?
-It must be secure, explainable, and fair
+It must be secure, explainable, and fair.

 These technologies will shape the future we will leave in.
 But in which measure, it is still unclear.
-What will be the applications everyone will use in the next 5 years?
+What will be the applications everyone will use in the next 10 years?
 Who will own them?

 The MPICT program plan at a glance

-The MPICT program entails 5 compulsory courses to get an overview of the current ICT challenges and a very broad selection of compulsory/elective, elective/courses to dig deeper into your favorite technology.
-In the figure below, we listed the 27 compulsory-elective courses that are available in the program, divided per study period.
+The MPICT program entails 5 compulsory courses to get an overview of the current ICT challenges and a very

 To help you with your selections, the program is organized into the following 3 tracks: